 - Facebook: On a case by case basis, Facebook can be a good channel for specific news items or company events.
 We tend to think of Facebook as being more fun than the other social media channels so, in addition to news and company events, we share team lunch and Christmas party photos on ours.
 If you’re not sure whether Facebook is right for your business, ask your PR team for advice on how extensive your Facebook presence needs to be.

 With all of these social platforms, it’s important to keep in mind the level of effort needed to keep them up to date and relevant.
 Designating a digital media champion in your organisation can help.
 This person can work closely with your PR team to ensure social media outreach is working best for your company.
 It’s also essential that your company has a social media policy in place to ensure all employees know what is acceptable for posting and sharing, and the importance of representing your brand and company vision with integrity.

 At TechComms, we’ve worked successfully with clients to create social media strategies that complement their marketing and PR goals.
-We’d welcome the opportunity to work together so contact us via firstname.lastname@example.org to see how we can help you create one for your business.
+We’d welcome the opportunity to work together to create one for your business.
 Please contact TechComms, a b2b tech marketing and communications agency on + 44 (0) 203 322 8928.